pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Thoughts:** I don't know why but it's hard for me to enjoy these projects.
 It's good 'just do it regardless of how you feel about it' practice.

+### Day 14: June 16, 2019, Sunday

+**Today's Progress**: Finished the Intermediate HTML section of the Web Developer Bootcamp and the form exercise.
+Learned about password/input length validations.

+**Thoughts:** I didn't quite get the form 1-to-1 with the conditions given.
+I got most of the way there and learned.